SomeWeekendReading/someweekendreading.github.io/_posts/2020-12-10-pfizer-vaccine-passes-vrbpac-review.md

 Why do we have to be so crazy?
 Given we have to be so crazy, why do we have to be so _stupid_?!

+## Conclusion: today is a good day

+It's highly likely vaccinations can begin in earnest next week.
+Moderna is following fast, and will likely approximately double our vaccination capability by the week after next.

+Though I still don't understand who on the VRBPAC abstained, or why&hellip;

 ---